 - A fair economy.
 Examining inclusive and equitable measures to create workplaces that support the local community and fair trade.

 - Health & happiness.
-Finally, to encourage active, as well as social and meaningful living that promotes overall health and welfare.
+Finally, to encourage active, social, and meaningful living that promotes overall health and welfare.

-The good news is that the commitment to this action plan appears to be continuing and the last update of the plan was published in 2017 with an expectation of a new plan to be released when the city’s website update is finally completed this year.
+The good news is that the commitment to this action plan appears to be continuing.
+The plan’s last update was published in 2017 with an expectation of a new plan to be released when the city’s website update is finally completed this year.

-It is also worth noting that before the government implemented “living wage” conditions nationally – Brighton under the Green Party had had 102 out of the 400 businesses that were committed to paying a living wage (irrespective of the law) in the entire country.
-This was a huge achievement which demonstrated the party’s understanding that people matter as much as policy in the fight for a better world.
+It is also worth noting that before the government implemented “living wage” conditions nationally – Brighton, under the Green Party, had had 102 out of the 400 businesses that were committed to paying a living wage (irrespective of the law) in the entire country.
+This huge achievement demonstrated the party’s understanding that people matter as much as policy in the fight for a better world.

 What Went Wrong Under The Greens In Brighton?

 The biggest problem that the Green Party encountered was austerity-driven cuts.
-They had promised to maintain or improve living standards for council employees and to fight for their jobs.
-In the end, it turned out that with an £80 million shortfall in the budget – this was simply not going to be possible.
+They promised to maintain or improve council employees’ living standards and fight for their jobs.
+In the end, it turned out that with an £80 million shortfall in the budget, this was not going to be possible.